-While technically it is a co-op game because you are working together to clear the board, everyone knows your competing head to head for the highest score.
-Throw in the POW block and the ability to bump your partner and fun night of co-op could get ugly quick.
+While technically it is a co-op game because you are working together to clear the board, everyone knows you’re competing head to head for the highest score.
+Throw in the POW block and the ability to bump your partner and a fun night of co-op could get ugly quick.

 Like Mario Bros, this is a “co-op” game that is played as more of a competition.
-And just like Mario, half the fun of this game it bumping your partner all over the place and even crushing them yourself..
+And just like Mario, half the fun of this game is bumping your partner all over the place and even crushing them yourself.

 Control is tight, multiple levels, increasing difficulties, pterodactyls, eggs, and of course bonus levels.
 It’s a great head-to-head battle.

 Outlaw is an often overlooked game that has some of the same appeal as “Combat”.
 It is essentially an old west-style shooter where your only goal is to hit your target (or opponent) on the other side of the screen.

 Each level will have different obstacles to make your goal more difficult.
 Things like cacti and wagons will block your way.
 Sometimes the wagons are moving, sometimes they can be shot away.
 Each level adds a new twist to keep things interesting.

 Like most Atari games, it’s an easy “pick up and play” style game that offers no story or depth.
 But that’s ok because it is pure 1 vs 1 gunslinging fun.

 Last comes the favorite of everyone, the one, and only Combat.
 Combat is considered one of the best multiplayer games ever.
 The game is set in a war zone, where two tanks battle it out.
 It’s simple point-and-shoot.

 Like Slot Racers, Combat shines with its variations.
 Bouncing bullets, invisible tanks, Remote controlled bullets.
 You will never get bored because you can change the whole aspect of the game in just seconds.